Penn State UniversityJob Location:

 University Park, PA

-Tenure Track Assistant Professor of Landscape Architecture / focus on GIS/Geodesign beginning in August 2018
+Tenure Track Assistant Professor of Landscape Architecture / Focus on Professional Practice beginning in August 2018

 Penn State’s Department of Landscape Architecture seeks a thoughtful, inquisitive individual who advances design practice through work firmly grounded in creative responses to environmental and social challenges. to join our collegial community as a tenure-track faculty starting in August 2018.

-Required Qualifications include PhD in Landscape Architecture or a related discipline, with at least one professional degree in Landscape Architecture preferred; a record of scholarly and/or built works that aligns with our mission; and a strong research agenda.
+Required Qualifications include a terminal degree in Landscape Architecture or a related discipline (with at least one professional degree in Landscape Architecture), a record of scholarly and/or built works that aligns with our mission, and experience in innovative professional practice.
 Candidates must also demonstrate commitment to collaboration and interdisciplinary cooperation, show evidence of success in teaching, and be enthusiastic team players to thrive in our frequently team-taught courses.
+PhD preferred.

-The successful applicant will apply expertise to design studio, to “skills” courses (especially GIS, but also possibly visual representation, landform grading, planting design, materials, stormwater management) and to Geodesign coursework; they also will make an ongoing commitment to scholarship in creative work and/or research addressing landsape architecture grounded in environmental and/or social commitment.
+The successful applicant will apply expertise to design studio, to “skills” courses (potentially including visual representation, landform grading, planting design, materials, stormwater management) and/or to the professional practice course; they also will make an ongoing commitment to scholarship in creative work and/or research addressing landscape architecture grounded in environmental and/or social commitment.
 Applicants for this position should expect to teach 2 courses per semester, one of which will be design studio.